AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - collapse.

-→ See a doctor immediately if your child develops any of these symptoms.
+→ Contact a doctor immediately if your child experiences any of these symptoms.
 Stop taking Amoxiclav

 Inflammation of the colon

-→ See your doctor as soon as possible for advice if your child has these symptoms.
+→ Contact your doctor as soon as possible for advice if your child has these symptoms.

-- thrush (candida - fungal infection of the mouth, vagina or skin folds)
+- thrush (candida - a fungal infection of the mouth, vagina, or skin folds)

 - nausea, especially when taking high doses